sensa1ac/FPGA-FirFilter/README.md

 WORK NOT CORRECt !!!
 NEED MODIFICATION!!!
 ALTERA DE2-115
-check the sound with an oscilloscope from the audio output Candles of the state before-after adjusting
+check the sound with an oscilloscope from the audio output Switches of the state before-after adjusting